oszuidwest/windows10-baseline/README.md

 # windows10-baseline
 Baseline configuration for Windows 10 computers owned by Streekomroep ZuidWest.
-Based on nl_NL Windows 10 21H2.
+Based on nl_NL Windows 10 Pro 21H2.
 Not tested on other versions.

 ## How to use